GrinonBarrett/Taksidos/Core Rules/Creatures/Mantispidon.md

 **Creature Type**: Mantispodons are Insects.

-**Size**: Mantispidons are between 3-4 yards in height.
+**Size**: Mantispidons are between 3-4 feet in height.
 They can weigh between 25 and 45 pounds.
 They are medium creatures.

 **Hitpoints**: A mantispidon has no hitpoints.